zekesonxx/wfupdate/README.md

 * Can only deal with 32-bit Wine (despite the 64-bit Warframe executable switch and WINEARCH environment variables)
 * Wineserver needs to be running before trying to update the game

+##### *Past this point is sort of a mess.
+I use this README for planning and such, and this way it keeps it around in git.*

 # Progress
 * Meta
   * [x] Config File